kamichettysiva/Docker-SeleniumRunner/README.md

       - HUB_HOST=selenium-hub
 ```

-##### docker-compose down      --This is to stop all the running contaners. i.e. selenium-hub,chrome and firefox>
+**docker-compose down**      --This is to stop all the running contaners. i.e. selenium-hub,chrome and firefox>

-Both docker-compose.yml file and airasia-docker-tests.yml (Under workflows) are in the repo
+Both docker-compose.yml file and airasia-docker-tests.yml (Under workflows) are in the repo for reference